oleg1995petrov/devops-andersen-training/HW 1/README.md

 in a structed form.

 `Sep 20 2021`
 Today I've refactored and optimized the script.
-Also I continue to learn GO language.
+Also I continue to learn Go language.